AGCCS/AGCCS-CTRL22/circuit/README.md

 The ATmega4808 used in our project is a modern incarnation of the ATmega series, and in many aspects more closely related to the Xmega series than to clasical ATmegas.
 You will need a fairly recent version of `avr-gcc`, `avr-libc` and `avr-binutils` (verified with versions 7.3, 2.0.0 and 2.26, respectively):

 - for Linux an appropriate toolchain should be supplied by your distribution (verified for Debian; should be the same for many popular Debian derivates);
-- for Mac OSX and Windows, the most pragmatic way to get a recent toolchain is to borrow it from an up-to-date Arduino installation (look for `_where_ever_Ardiono_is/Java/hardware/tools/avr/bin/` and set your `PATH` environment variable accordingly.
+- for Mac OSX and Windows, the most pragmatic way to get a recent toolchain is to borrow it from an up-to-date Arduino installation (look for `_where_ever_Ardiono_is/Java/hardware/tools/avr/bin/` and set your `PATH` environment variable accordingly).

 Another speciality of the XMega series inherited by the ATmega4808 is that they are natively programmed via the so called UPDI one-pin interface.
 The official programmer *Atmel ICE* ($100+) works fine with Windows and Atmel AVR Studio (Version 7 or later) and provides professional grade debugging facilities.
 However, at the time of writing, *Atmel ICE* is not so well supported by mainstream `avrdude` and may not be accessible via Linux/Mac OSX.
 Fortunately, the [`pyudpi project`](https://github.com/mraardvark/pyupdi) provides a low-cost alternative which only needs an of the shelf USB-to-serial converter and a single 4.7K resistor --- we used this approach with no problems at all on Mac OSX and Linux. **Again: you will need a 3.3V USB-serial converter - do not trust the labels, use your scope/meter - otherwise you risk to fry your AVR**.